 Do you think planning is good only for big web projects?
-Well … yes and no. Sometimes planing it’s up to web designer which is not great solution.
+Well … yes and no. Sometimes planing it’s up to web designer which is not a great solution.
 Why?
-Web designer doesn’t know your business and goals you want to achieve as well as you do.
+The web designer doesn’t know your business and goals you want to achieve as well as you do.
 This is extremely important in web design process.

 Planning process checklist

 1. Think about Your business goals.

 You need to answer yourself to this question – there must be some reason why you want a website.